PEOPLE SEARCH

 Karen Pranger is a librarian with the Santa Clara County Public Library

 and I am going to take you through her Website.
-With just lists
+With just

 of links she has created a portal that rivals Yahoo, AOL, MSN and all